pelinbalci/Intro_Deep_Learning/CNN/README.md

 There are other hyperparameters that you can tune:

 - Stride of convolution: the amount by which the filter slides over the image.
+If you don't specify anything, stride is set to 1.

 Stride is 1 : When we move the conv window across the image one pixel at a time.
 It makes the conv layer roughly the same width and height as the input image.